 You can continue to hope that you will never need these forms, but it’s always a better idea to be prepared in case you do.

-What Else Changes When Your Teen Turns 18
+What Changes When Your Teen Turns 18

-When your child reaches the age of 18, even though you may still think of them as children, under the law they have now achieved adult status.
+When your teen reaches the age of 18, even though you may still think of them as children, under the law they have now achieved adult status.
 That status allows them to vote, serve in the military, serve on a jury, sign a contract and get married without your consent.
 Although they still can’t do certain things, like drink alcohol or rent cars, their legal status is decidedly different than it was at 17.

 - All males with US citizenship (with very few exceptions) must register for the selective service upon reaching the age of 18.